ZK-code-dev/My_Python_Projects_-/README.md

 ## 💡 Learning & Inspiration

 - My beginner games were inspired by **[Mosh Hamedani’s YouTube channel](https://www.youtube.com/@programmingwithmosh)**.
-Following along and learning the basics is what I thought was most important.
+Following along and learning the basics was key to building confidence.
 - The **Certificate III in IT (Cyber pathway)** course guided me through building more advanced tools like the password manager and port scanner.
+- I am also completing a **TryHackMe course** to enhance my practical cybersecurity skills and understanding of real-world security scenarios. 🛡️
 - I love learning by **creating projects** and experimenting with Python! 🚀✨

 ---